webplatform/docs/css/properties/grid-definition-columns/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=CSS
 |Description=We define four values corresponding to each columns of our grid.
-First column will be exactly 100 pixels, second column will use flex units and will take one 'fr' of the remaining space but because of the third columns which takes up 2 'fr' that means that the remaining space will divide on three and second column will take 1/3 of this and third column will take 2/3.
+First column will be exactly 100 pixels, second column will use flex units and will take one 'fr' of the remaining space but because of the third columns which takes up two 'fr'.
+That means the remaining space will divide on three, and second column will take 1/3 of this, and third column will take 2/3.
 |Code=#myGrid {
   display: grid;
   grid-definitions-columns: 100px 1fr 2fr;